selva-oscura/meteor_animal_rescue/README.md

 	<li>image uploading (rather than using URL inputs and hotlinking from its current location online)</li>
 		<ul>
 			<li> Check out packages on atmosphere -- cfs:autoform? naxio:autoform-file? tomi:upload-server?  <b>Note:</b> Watch out for dependencies for these files (e.g. cfs:autoform states "Add aldeed:collection2, aldeed:autoform, and cfs:standard-packages packages to your app.
 Also add any other CFS packages you need, particularly a storage adapter package such as cfs:gridfs."
 Also states elsewhere that the dependencies are aldeed:autoform, underscore, cfs:standard-packages, meteor, templating, raix:ui-dropped-event)<br />See http://victorleungtw.com/meteor-upload-file/ for an explanation of how to address Meteor-hosted builds not being able to use Meteor-CollectionFS and a potential fix for this.
 (Also, Meteor-CollectionFS (https://github.com/CollectionFS/Meteor-CollectionFS) is currently a failing build, but uncertain if the 'fail' is due to the Meteor-hosting issue discussed in the above blog entry.
 Also it may be good to go by the time by we get to this.) </li>
-			<li>Ensure that only png, jpg, gif (in other words web-ready image formats) are uploaded - Check that file type (and not just file extension?) are right type?
+			<li>Ensure that only png, jpg, gif (in other words web-ready image formats) are uploaded - Check that file type (and not just file extension) are right type?
 Scan for viruses?</li>
 		</ul>
+	<li>allow for multiple images to be uploaded for an individual animal, which would be shown as a gallery on the animal's profile (possibly beneath the animal's details)</li>
 	<li>pagination (via publication and subscription?)- Abhilasha (I will research on this)</li>
 	<li>change name of app to "Human Seeking Animal" or "Animal Seeking Human"? (this is more of a discussion point than a task)</li>
-	<li>allow for multiple images to be uploaded for an individual animal, which would be shown as a gallery on the animal's profile (possibly beneath the animal's details)</li>
 	<li>colorful redesign that matches the light-hearted subject of the app better</li>
 	<li>internal messaging system to protect e-mail information of people giving away animals</li>
 	<li>resizing/cropping of profile image (probably too time-consuming for us)</li>